 B Vitamins – B vitamins are responsible for cellular energy production in the body, and are easily depleted, especially in a vegan diet.
 Although my multivitamin has me covered, I take Liquid Vitamin B12 for extra energy.

 Vitamin C – Everyone knows that Vitamin C strengthens our immune system, but it turns out that Vitamin C is also important for maintaining healthy levels of energy.
 Not consuming enough Vitamin C can lead to many health issues, including chronic fatigue.
 If I’m ever feeling run down.
-I put 1 packet of Lypo-Spheric Vitamin C in my Runa Tea in the morning.
-It actually tastes really good!
+I put 1 packet of Lypo-Spheric Vitamin C in some tea.

 Taurine – Taurine is an important amino acid that is used by the body during exercise, which is why it’s sometimes added to energy drinks.
 Although my multivitamin already has taurine in it, I usually add 1/4 tsp of taurine powder to my tea anyways.

-Ashwagandha – Ashwagandha is an Ayurvedic herb that helps to strengthen the adrenal system, which is responsible for regulating the body’s response to stress.
-Too much stress and not getting enough rest can lead to adrenal fatigue, which ashwagandha helps to alleviate by restoring strength, energy, and mental clarity.
-I don’t normally take Ashwagandha, but when I’m going through a particularly stressful time, I’ll take Gaia herbs’ Adrenal Formula.
+Ashwagandha – Ashwagandha is an Ayurvedic herb and adaptogen (herb that helps the body adapt to stress).
+Too much stress and inadequate rest can lead to adrenal fatigue, which ashwagandha helps to alleviate by restoring strength, energy, and mental clarity.
+I don’t always take Ashwagandha, but when I’m going through a stressful time, I’ll take Gaia herbs’ Adrenal Formula which also has the adaptogens Holy Basil and Rhodiola Rosea.

 Maca – Maca root is a Peruvian superfood that helps to increase energy and endurance and balance hormones.
-I usually add a teaspoon of maca powder to my tea a few times throughout the week.
+If I’m working out a lot or feeling tired, I’ll add a teaspoon of maca powder to my tea a few times throughout the week.

 Spark: The Revolutionary New Science of Exercise and The Brain by John Ratey, MD